Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 ### Upper Limb

 The upper limb or upper extremity is the region in the body extending from the deltoid region up to and including the hand, including the arm, axilla and shoulder.
-The features of Upper Limb variable are put into onme Dataframe

 ### Fields Description of the Upper Limb